In this article, you will find lists that will help you to make slugs hate your garden.

-But there are also many vegetables that slugs are reluctant to eat.
+However, there are also many vegetables that slugs and snails are reluctant to eat.

-The following list is not exhaustive and many plant families have still some varieties and representatives that are vulnerable, even though the family is relatively resistant in itself.
+The following list is not exhaustive, and many plant families still have some varieties and representatives that are vulnerable, even though the family itself is usually resistant.

-Basically, snails are omnivores but at the same time they are particular.
-They pick and choose carefully what to eat.
+Most slugs and snails are omnivores, but at the same time, they are particular.

 But beggars cannot be choosers.
-If the offered menu is small they will pick what they find, even if they do not like it very much.
+If the menu on offer is small, they will eat what they find, even if they do not like it very much.

-That’s another reason why there is hardly any plant that is completely safe.
+That is another reason why there are hardly any plants that are entirely safe.